Lemony-Juicy/exult-bot/dashboard/README.md

 ### Requirements for Contributors

 - Make sure you have the latest version of [nodejs](https://nodejs.org/en/download), up to date
+- Make sure you are somewhat familiar with Nuxt.js or Vue

 1. Your code is commented, at the very least minimalistically.
 2. Your code is fully functioning and not incomplete.